FOLEFAC/InstantReact/README.md

 <p><a href="https://github.com/FOLEFAC/InstantReact#inference"><em><strong>Inference</strong></em></a></p>
 <p><a href="https://github.com/FOLEFAC/InstantReact#faqs"><em><strong>Frequently Asked Questions</strong></em></a></p>
 <h1><a id="user-content-objective" class="anchor" aria-hidden="true" href="#objective"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z"></path></svg></a>Objective</h1>
-<p><strong>To build a system, which can extract useful information from a video like actions and sounds.</strong> <br> This will for example permit security agents be more efficient as the computer can be trained to automatically see what is contained in the video, and alert them so that they can take quick and instant measures.
+<p><strong>Build a system, which can extract useful information from a video like actions and sounds.</strong> <br> This will for example permit security agents be more efficient as the computer can be trained to automatically see what is contained in the video, and alert them so that they can take quick and instant measures.
  <br>Also we shall see how to build a package and quickly document it so that other developers can make use of it with ease.
 Then finally we shall see how to deploy these models in production using ONNX and how to do a demo app in ReactJs.
  <br>  Hopefully after going through this tutorial, you shall learn how to use the InstantReact Package and also how to create and document yours :)</p>
 <p align="center">